MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

 author: bholtorf
 ---
 # Performance Profiler Overview
-If a business process takes longer than expected, your administrator can use the Performance Profiler page to record a snapshot of the process and then investigate it.
+If a business process takes longer than expected, your administrator can use the Performance Profiler page to record a snapshot of the process.
+A "slow" process is anything that takes more than 200 milliseconds to complete.
 While recording, the profiler monitors all of the apps that are involved in the process.
 These include first-party apps from Microsoft, such as the Base Application and System Application, and any third-party apps that you have installed.
-By default, a "slow" process is anything that takes more than 200 milliseconds.
+Identifying where the holdup is can make it easier to go to the correct support organization or, if you have developers in-house, fix the problem yourself.
+For more information, see [Viewing technical information](devenv-performance-profiler-overview.md#viewing-technical-information).

 <!--Do we want to say something about the fact that the profiles can help identify which support organization the customer should contact?-->